-Smithsonian Associates presents real Night at the Museum experiences for children in the National Museum of Natural History, the National Museum of American History, the National Air and Space Museum’s Steven F. Udvar-Hazy Center in Chantilly, Va., and the National Portrait Gallery.
+Smithsonian Associates presents real Night at the Museum experiences for children in the National Museum of Natural History, the National Museum of American History and the National Air and Space Museum’s Steven F. Udvar-Hazy Center in Chantilly, Va.
 Sleepovers will be held from May through August beginning at 7 p.m. and ending at 8:45 a.m. the next morning.
-Children and their chaperones can choose their adventure, whether it is sleeping beneath a 50-foot whale, spending the night at the home of the Star-Spangled Banner, near the portraits of presidents and visionaries or among thousands of aviation and space artifacts, including a faster-than-sound SST Concorde and the space shuttle Discovery.
+Children and their chaperones can choose their adventure, whether it is journeying back in time to discover a prehistoric world, taking a cross-country road trip or going on a mission to discover the world of flight.
 They will experience the museums in a whole new way during a night of fun that features demonstrations, games, crafts and more.

 National Museum of Natural History Sleepovers